Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems

 For any fixed \( T\) and given \( (\epsilon_f + \epsilon_u) > 0 \), there exists \( h_0 \) such that \( h \geq h_0\) ensures \( |z_h(t)| \) is arbitrarily small.
 This implies uniform convergence of \( y_h(t) \to y(t) \) on the finite interval $[0,T]$.
-We have just proven the following theorem. \begin{thm} Consider the infinite sequence of piecewise linear approximations of the original nonlinear system (\ref{nonlinear_system_n_order}),
+The following theorem summarizes the preceding results. \begin{thm} Consider the infinite sequence of piecewise linear approximations of the original nonlinear system (\ref{nonlinear_system_n_order}):